OpenDataNode/ckanext-odn-ic2pc-sync/README.md

 Features:
 * Adds publishing table to DB
 * Adds Publishing tab to dataset management ONLY IF the dataset is public
 * Allows to add / remove / edit external catalogs to dataset
+* Starts synchronization with default (from .ini file) and external catalogs whenever package is created/updated or package resource was created / updated / deleted

 Installation
 -------